Planning your safari

 We can include a variety of activities which will allow you to meet with local people to appreciate their culture and tradition.
 From a Maasai village tour to a visit to a local primary school and orphanage or shopping at a local market, these activities can easily be incorporated into your itinerary.

 Always follow the instruction of your safari guide.
 Many of the wildlife may seem harmless and almost tame, especially those that have been habituated to safari vehicles in the Serengeti and Ngorongoro Crater but they are wild animals and potentially extremely dangerous.

-Most of the safari lodges and camps are not fenced and wildlife move freely about.
-Please follow all safety instructions provided by the lodge or camp regarding moving to and from your room/tent after dark.
+Most of the safari lodges and camps are not fenced, and wildlife moves freely about.
+Please follow all safety instructions provided by the lodge or camp regarding walking to and from your room/tent after dark.
 If you have young children, do not let them out of your sight or wander alone under any circumstances.

 You are responsible for your own safety, if you are unsure of anything, please do not hesitate to ask your safari guide or lodge/camp staff.